MarianoMolina/project_alice/README.md

 # Alice: Advanced Language Intelligence and Cognitive Engine
 ![Alice LOGO](./alice_frontend/public/logo_alice.ico)

-Alice is a sophisticated AI assistant framework that integrates task execution and intelligent chat capabilities.
+Alice is an agentic workflow framework that integrates task execution and intelligent chat capabilities.
 It provides a flexible environment for creating, managing, and deploying AI agents for various purposes, leveraging a microservices architecture with MongoDB for data persistence.

 ## Project Structure